An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • Check out the Rich Snippet Gallery from Google to see which Rich Snippets would make sense for your site.

-• Other examples include Event schema to achieve the extra space on the search results so searchers can go directly to your event page.
+• Other examples include Event schema to achieve extra space on the search results so searchers can go directly to your event page.

 Download Schema Builder